designerbrett/trestles-hugo/site/content/post/diy-flu-shot-alternatives.md

 ---
 title: DIY Flu shot alternatives
 date: 2013-09-09T16:49:00.000Z
-tags: ["Flu shot" "chiropractor san clemente" "san clemente chiropractic" "san clemente chiropractor" "Sambazon"]
+tags: ["Flu shot", "chiropractor san clemente", "san clemente chiropractic", "san clemente chiropractor", "Sambazon"]
 description: >-
   It’s that wonderful time of the year folks.
 You know, the time when you are in constant battle with co-workers and family members to avoid catching the flu